LATHAM SHINDER

 And that’s not all . . .

-More recently I edited a work about retirement planning for a financial advisor and Dallas-area television personality, a book about achieving peak performance for an executive coach, a book about competitive advantage for an HR consultant, and a book on how to hire superstars for the CEO of an executive recruiting firm.
+Before that, I edited a work about retirement planning for a financial advisor and Dallas-area television personality, a book about achieving peak performance for an executive coach, a book about competitive advantage for an HR consultant, and a book on how to hire superstars for the CEO of an executive recruiting firm.

 Hot Off